dl4mia/00_first_steps/README.md

 Here are a few important notes about using the VDI:

-- r2d2 is the IT account, if your username is not listed, click on “not listed?” and enter your username without the @external.fht.org.
 - If you have trouble reaching the VDI (black screen then disconnection), let us know.
 - Your `/home/` (the folder with your name in it) is on the central storage, which is very slow.
 We have access to a faster storage `/localscratch/` that you can use for the exercises!
 - We also have a place to share data in `/group/dl4miacourse/`, be aware that permissions should be set so that other people can access it.
 Ask the tutors!